Affiliate links on Android Authority may earn us a commission. Learn more.

 Gmail comes installed on most Chromebooks already, but it competes with the best of the best.
 The app manages your Gmail account as usual.
 However, it also supports multiple accounts, including Outlook, Yahoo, and others.
 The UI is clean and easy to use.
 You can also sync email and view them offline if needed — a valuable tool for the portable Chromebook platform.
 You also get the usual array of excellent Gmail features like excellent spam protection, inbox tabs, and more.
 Blue Mail is another great free option.

 Price: Free / $5.49 per month / $39.99 per year

 KineMaster is an excellent choice for video editing on a Chromebook.
-It has a lot of desirable features, including a timeline style editor like most of its desktop competitors.
+It has a lot of desirable features, including a timeline-style editor like most of its desktop competitors.
 The app also includes an asset store for music, clip graphics, fonts, stickers, transitions, and more.
 It supports 4K video export at 30FPS.
 The free version lets you edit some stuff with a watermark.
 The premium subscription removes the watermark and gives you access to the assets store.
 KineMaster is one of the great Android apps on Chromebook.
 PowerDirector and Adobe Premiere Rush are also great options in this space.
-Check out our best video editor apps list here for more options.

 LastPass Password Manager